Helping your partner recover from a Perinatal Mental Illness? We have information ready to help you and your partner together.

-- Look into your options about taking paternity leave or using vacation hours to be home with your family while your partner recovers.
+- Look into your options about taking parental leave or using vacation hours to be home with your family while your partner recovers.

-- For more information on paternity leave, visit the Government of Manitoba website at https://www.gov.mb.ca/labour/standards/doc,parental-leave,factsheet.html
+- For more information on parental leave, visit the Government of Manitoba website at https://www.gov.mb.ca/labour/standards/doc,parental-leave,factsheet.html

 - Hold off on sex for a while.

 - Depression can lead to a low sex drive.

 - Find other ways to stay connected as a couple and set aside time for your relationship, such as a movie night at home, getting out for a walk together, going on a date night, etc.